joefitzgerald/packer-windows/README.md

 ### Windows Editions

 All Windows Server versions are defaulted to the Server Standard edition.
 You can modify this by editing the Autounattend.xml file, changing the `ImageInstall`>`OSImage`>`InstallFrom`>`MetaData`>`Value` element (e.g. to Windows Server 2012 R2 SERVERDATACENTER).

-You also need to update the `UserData`>`ProductKey` element with the appropriate key from http://technet.microsoft.com/en-us/library/jj612867.aspx.
-Note that you will need to enclose the ProductKey in a child `Key` element, which differs from the default trial edition format provided in these templates.
-See [this TechNet article](http://technet.microsoft.com/en-us/library/cc721925(v=ws.10).aspx) for more details.
+### Product Keys

+The `Autounattend.xml` files are configured to work correctly with trial ISOs (which will be downloaded and cached for you the first time you perform a `packer build`.
+If you would like to use retail or volume license ISOs, you need to update the `UserData`>`ProductKey` element as follows:

+* Uncomment the `<Key>...</Key>` element
+* Insert your product key into the `Key` element

+If you are going to configure your VM as a KMS client, you can use the product keys at http://technet.microsoft.com/en-us/library/jj612867.aspx.
+These are the default values used in the `Key` element.

 ### Windows Updates